Skip to main content

 Course overview

-BA (Hons) Computer Animation and Visual Effects is a practice-led, concept-driven course which will enable you to explore the creative process through a range of digital technologies.
-You will be introduced to a range of 2D and 3D digital tools that are key to developing your conceptual, creative and technical skillset.
+BA (Hons) Computer Animation and Visual Effects is a practice-led, concept-driven course that will enable you to explore your creative process through a range of 2D and 3D digital tools and technologies that are key to developing your conceptual, creative and technical skillset.

-In Year 2, you’ll choose to specialise in either Computer Animation or Visual Effects:
+In Year 2, you’ll further develop your technical skillset and problem-solving skills through targeted technical tutorials and projects as you choose to specialise in either Computer Animation or Visual Effects:

 • The Computer Animation specialism will support you to develop the broad skillset needed to create 3D digital art across established industries such as animation, film, television or games.

-• The Visual Effects specialism will provide you with a working knowledge of the broad skillset and expertise needed to work within the visual effects industries across areas such as compositing, live action, environment creation and CG integration.
+• The Visual Effects specialism will support you to learn the technical skills and expertise needed to work within the visual effects industries, with an emphasis on 2D and live action areas such as compositing, environment creation and CG integration.

 Both specialisms emphasise concept development and creative storytelling coupled with in-depth technical tuition and support.
 While you’ll choose to focus on one, you’ll also gain an underlying knowledge of the other.